(4 out of 5)

 The fit of these shoes can be a bit tricky at first.
 When they were first laced up out of the box, the constriction wrap around the top of our feet was noticeable and uncomfortable at times.
 It took a bit of trial and error to figure out how to best lace up the shoe especially with the inevitable foot swell that comes while hiking.
 The more the shoe breaks in the less of a concern this was over time.

 These aren’t the lightest weight shoe of all time, which is what you’d expect from an approach shoe.
-Nonetheless, there are other approach shoes on the market that are a touch lighter.
+Even so, the crux is still on the heavy end of approach shoes with each shoe weighing in close to one pound.

 I typically wear a size 12 running shoe and an 11.5 street shoe.
 I bought the Scarpa Crux in a 45.5 (roughly 11.5) and they fit great.
 I don’t have an overly narrow or wide foot which worked well with the Scarpa Crux design.